CHILDREN’S CENTER AUCTION

 NOW HIRING!

 The Children’s Center is an inclusive early childcare and education setting.
-The childcare rooms embed preschool programming throughout the day.
-All classrooms focus on development areas like cognitive, language development, communication, fine and large motor, activities of daily living, emotional growth, and sensory play.
-Children will learn through daily developmentally appropriate opportunities to explore, create, manipulate, and experiment.
-Progress will be monitored through daily observation and data collection to assure each child’s success.
+All classrooms focus on fostering growth in cognitive, language, communication, and fine and gross motor development, while also embedding activities to gain skills in daily living, emotional regulation, and sensory play.
+Children will learn through developmentally appropriate opportunities to explore, create, manipulate, and experiment.
+Progress will be monitored through daily observations and data collection to assure each child’s success.

 Augusta Classrooms